1. Introduction to Tajima Embroidery Machines

 5.1 Daily Care Routine

-Oiling and Cleaning:
+Oiling and cleaning:

-Weekly and Beyond:
+Weekly and beyond:

 5.2 Troubleshooting Thread Breaks

-Cause | Solution |
+| Cause | Solution |

-Incorrect Thread Tension | Adjust tension dials in ⅛ increments; aim for a 1:2 top-to-bobbin thread ratio (use the H-test for calibration). |
+| Incorrect Thread Tension | Adjust in 1/8 increments; target a 1:2 top-to-bobbin ratio using the H-test. |

-Worn/Damaged Guides | Inspect and replace guides; keep them clean to prevent snags. |
+| Worn or Damaged Guides | Inspect and replace; keep guides clean to avoid snags. |

-Poor-Quality Thread | Use embroidery-specific threads; avoid brittle or damaged spools. |
+| Poor-Quality Thread | Use embroidery-grade thread; avoid brittle or damaged spools. |

-Needle Misalignment | Ensure needles are aligned within 0.5mm—misalignment increases thread breaks by 12%. |
+| Needle Misalignment | Keep within 0.5 mm; misalignment can raise breaks by 12%. |

-Insufficient Lubrication | Use ISO VG 10 oil; avoid thicker oils that attract lint. |
+| Insufficient Lubrication | Use ISO VG 10 oil; avoid thicker oils that trap lint. |

 6. Modern Workflow Integration

-Key Takeaways:
+Key takeaways:

-- Interoperability: DG16 software supports multiple machine brands, making Tajima a flexible choice for mixed-brand shops.
+- Interoperability: DG16 supports mixed-brand shops.

 7. Cost-Benefit Analysis for Businesses